roataway/api-documentation/README.md

 Overview
 ========

-This guide explains how to use the API that exposes realtime location data for public transport in Chișinău.
+This guide explains how to use the API that exposes realtime location data for public transport.
 The highlights:

 - It follows the publish-subscribe pattern
 - MQTT is used for messaging
 - Payloads are in JSON
-- Vehicles send telemetry every ~3s
+- Vehicles send telemetry every ~20s
 - Community support is available via [chat](https://roataway.zulipchat.com/)

 Why is this an open API?
 ------------------------

 Although the requirements for the public transport tracking system did not ask for it, someone went the extra mile to make it so.
 Public transport software is too important to be left in the hands of a single company.
 An open protocol enables others to roll out their own products that rely on the data - these can have more features, look nicer, or come up with innovative uses of the data that others have not thought of.
 Thus, consumers are less likely to end up using an outdated or abandoned application that does not keep up with progress.

+Ultimately, we want to devise a straightforward on-boarding process, that would allow stakeholders from other transport networks and cities to provide this service to their passengers with minimal investment of time and resources.

+Last, but not least, we want to encourage hobbyists and kids to tinker with it, just because real world data is more fun to play with!

 Prerequisites